|

 Government run Rest Houses during your stay in Bastar, Chhattisgarh.

-some of metropolitan cities & places of Interest in India, each having
+are some of metropolitan cities & places of Interest in India,

 |